Ace000001/MvcExample/README.md

 # MvcExample
-MVC core with onion architecture and CQRS patter
+MVC core with onion architecture and CQRS pattern

 Following are some key points about this example: